 9.9 Tools and actions

-9.9.1 Case study: CARE advocacy and the Darfur Crisis
+9.9.1 Case Study: CARE Advocacy and the Gender Reference Group

 9.10 Opportunities and events